[Attributed to "Stephen" in the table of contents; the poem appears on page 22 signed "Buffington Tutt," closing the "Business a la Mode" section.]

 I was a knight-at-arms in Lancelot's day And tilted Fame in many a tournament.
 With Pete Ronsard I wrought the roundelay, With brother Franc Villon his testament.

-I was a courtier in Spenser's generation A patron in the person of the King.
+In Spenser's generation I aspired A patron in the person of the King.
 With Master William Shakespeare I acquired A canniness for almost anything.

-With Danny Boone and Davy Crockett, Did blaze a trail where never man abode.
+With Danny Boone and Davy Crockett, I Did blaze a trail where never man abode.
 Last year I battled Boches in the sky — Today I am a salesman "on the road."